 You can now use Bunk1 mail to send letters to your child while they are at camp.
 Information on this system will be emailed to you before camp starts.
 There is a cost to this service as there is for traditional mail.
 U.S. AND INTERNATIONAL STAMPS ARE NOT REQUIRED FOR CAMPERS COMING FROM OUTSIDE CANADA.
 DON’T FORGET TO CHECK OUT OUR UPDATES AT WWW.MANITOUCAMP.COM/BLOG

 MANITOU’S PACKAGE POLICY

 THIS WILL BE STRICTLY ENFORCED – DO NOT STUFF games, stuffed animals, or candy in these envelopes.
 PLEASE REMEMBER YOUR CHILD DOES NOT NEED A PACKAGE BUT IF YOU FEEL YOU MUST SEND ONE IT MUST BE READING MATERIAL.
 The arrival of packages, unless for an urgent matter, creates undue competition and commotion.
 We can appreciate the good intent of a package but there can be a negative effect when the volume of packages gets out of control.
 It leads to disappointment, competitiveness, and campers feeling neglected or left out.
-It also puts pressure on parents.

 Please ensure the following: